-What the earlier mentioned recent events have drawn into question is whether enjoying something which has been created, or represented, by a morally repugnant individual is acceptable.
-The (current) knee jerk reaction is to immediately discount their entire output and to view it with a belief that it was all created with a lingering undercurrent of malice and/or salaciousness.
+The earlier mentioned recent events are asking whether enjoying something which has been created (or even represented) by a morally repugnant individual, is acceptable.
+The current knee jerk reaction is to immediately discount their entire output and to view it with a belief that it was all created with a lingering undercurrent of malice and/or salaciousness.
 This is where the argument of separation can conveniently step in to absolve the viewer from in effect, becoming an accessory to the wrongdoing of the creator.
-But is this even something that has to be considered?
+But is this even something that needs consideration?

 I am of the camp that (once something is finished) views an artwork as separate from its creator.
 Yes it will have the marks of the person/s who bore it however, it must then be judged on its own merits.
-I first reached this conclusion during group critical analysis while attending art school.
+This conclusion was first reached during group critical analysis while attending art school.
 I intuitively realised that the work which I had created wasn't me, and when it was praised or ripped apart (as was more often the case) it was pointless to be emotionally affected by it as, after all, it was the work being put under the spotlight.
 Admittedly, it can be very difficult to criticise a personal piece of work for fear of causing hurt.
-Even still, the work needs to be viewed in as objective a light as possible and the separation has to be made if the artist wants to grow and improve.
+Even still, the work needs to be viewed in an objective light and a separation has to be made if the artist wants to grow and improve.

 Digressions aside, I brought this up as its how I view my own creations; once they are complete they are out on their own to fend for themselves.
 Neither can be held accountable for the other after the process of creation is over.

 If separation isn't made then the logical conclusion is an entire list of crimes, misdemeanors, allegations and general public opinion to go along with everything created.
-A comedian may say terrible things but they are doing it for the effect, to cause a reaction - using humour and absurdity to point at different aspects of what it is to be alive and having to deal with already complicated lives.
+A comedian may say terrible things but they are doing it for the effect, to cause a reaction - using humour and absurdity in their performace to point at different aspects of what it is to be a modern human and to deal with our complicated lives.